techidaily/site-review-topics/source/_posts/in-2024-how-to-stop-google-chrome-from-tracking-your-location-on-vivo-s18-drfone-by-drfone-virtual-android.md

 **Step 2:** Afterward, tap on “Home Area” and then choose the option “Update” right next to it.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/jvwX82j3ci0?si=gAWoovjXgs3m1d7S" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### How to Change Your Home Area on a Computer or Android

 **Step 1:** Signing to your YouTube TV on your Vivo S18 or through a web browser.
 Afterward, tap on your profile icon to proceed.